heyitsjearbear/codecritters/README.md

 ---

 ## 🙌 Credits
-- Pet pixel art from [credit/link if needed]
+- Dino pixel art from: https://arks.itch.io/dino-characters
 - Built and documented by Jeremiah
 - Powered by late nights, boba, and way too much testing ☕